-Checkpoint Charlie is one of the most-known and -visited places when it comes to East Germany, the German Democratic Republic.
+Checkpoint Charlie is one of the most known and -visited places when it comes to East Germany, the German Democratic Republic.
 Checkpoint Charlie was used as a crossing point between East Berlin and West Berlin at the Berlin Wall from 1961 until 1990.
 “Checkpoint C” is still visible nowadays and together with the Checkpoint Charlie Museum a Place full of History and a Sightseeing-Must in Berlin.

-All around Checkpoint Charlie Restaurants, Shops (selling fake military items) and monumental places can be found.
-What I really enjoyed was the Open-Air Exhibition along Friedrich-, Zimmer- and Schützenstraße.
+All nearby Checkpoint Charlie Restaurants, Shops (selling fake military items) and monumental places can be found.
+What I enjoyed the most was the Open-Air Exhibition along Friedrich-, Zimmer- and Schützenstraße.
 These Boards inform about the Wall, the numerous escapes, the successful as the failed, the remembrance and memorial sites and about the “German division and the Berlin Wall”.
 The former position of the wall is marked all over Berlin and can be found sometimes more, sometimes less visible.
 Instead of always looking up you have to look down in Berlin as well.

-Where Checkpoint Charlie in Berlin located?
+Where is Checkpoint Charlie in Berlin located?

 Checkpoint Charlie is located at the former Berlin Wall, separating Berlin Mitte (former Berlin East) and Kreuzberg (former Berlin West).
 The U-Bahn Station is Kochstraße / Checkpoint Charlie.